mrj31/immdonor/readme.md

 ================

-Immdonor is a [GraphQL API](https://graphql.org/) of [Immport](https://www.immport.org/) metadata hosted on [Hasura Cloud](https://hasura.io/).
-This API lets you request exactly what study information you need from the [Immport data model](https://www.immport.org/shared/dataModel) and returns a JSON output which can be converted to a R dataframe\!
+Immdonor is a [GraphQL API](https://graphql.org/) of [Immport](https://www.immport.org/) Organ Donor metadata hosted on [Hasura Cloud](https://hasura.io/).
+This API lets you request exactly what data you need from the [Immport data model](https://www.immport.org/shared/dataModel) and returns a JSON output which can be converted to a R dataframe\!

-🚩This is a fast and easy way to link [Flow Cytometry Standard (.FCS)](https://en.wikipedia.org/wiki/Flow_Cytometry_Standard) files to their metadata for analysis with [Cytoverse](https://cytoverse.org/).
+🚩This is a fast and easy way to link [Flow Cytometry Standard (.FCS)](https://en.wikipedia.org/wiki/Flow_Cytometry_Standard) files to their metadata for more robust analysis with [Cytoverse](https://cytoverse.org/).
 You will need to have the FCS files saved locally (see quick\_fetch.R)

 ## Connect to Graphql API